SubiyaCryolite/jds/README.md

 |ARRAY_DATE_TIME|[SimpleListProperty\<LocalDateTime\>](https://docs.oracle.com/javafx/2/api/javafx/beans/property/SimpleListProperty.html)|
 |ENUM_TEXT|[SimpleListProperty\<String\>](https://docs.oracle.com/javafx/2/api/javafx/beans/property/SimpleListProperty.html)|

- After your class and its properties have been defined you must map the property to its corresponding field using the "map()" method.
+ After your class and its properties have been defined you must map the property to its corresponding field using the **map()** method.
 I recommend doing this in your constructor.

  The example below shows a class definition with valid properties and bindings.
 With this your class can be persisted.